View from commencement ceremony stage

 • All bags and containers are subject to search.

-• Tickets are not required and graduates may invite as many guests as they wish.
+• Tickets are not required for the main undergraduate ceremony and graduates may invite as many guests as they wish.
 Seating at McGuirk Stadium is on first come, first serve basis.

 • Graduates will enter and sit in the stadium with their school or college.
-The stadium map shows where each school or college will be seated so you can plan your seating in the stands accordingly.
+The stadium map, included in print programs and signage at the event, shows where each school or college will be seated so you can plan your seating in the stands accordingly.

 SECURITY AT MULLINS CENTER

 All guests and graduates will be required to walk through metal detectors when entering the venue.
 To expedite the process, we ask guests and graduates to remove cell phones from their pockets.
 Purses, diaper bags, and other small personal bags are allowed but will be inspected at all entrances.
-Bags larger than a clutch are not allowed.
-Outside food or beverages, weapons of any kind, and tobacco products are not permitted inside the arena.
+Outside food or beverages will be allowed.
+Weapons of any kind, and tobacco products are not permitted inside the arena.
 For details on security procedures and a full list of prohibited items, please visit the Mullins Center website.

 Directions to Campus